Shair13/CharityApp/readme.md

 ![Admin Institutions](images/admin_institutions.png)

 ## Users
 You can block/unblock and delete/revive (soft delete) users.
 Blocked users will not be able to log in to their accounts.
-Admins can also modify all user data, such as name, email, password, or account permissions.
+Admins can also modify all user data such as name, email, password, or account permissions.

 ![Admin Users](images/admin_users.png)